 - Wash your hands after handling the infected cat, because contaminated hands can spread the disease to other cats

 Your cat may need to be hospitalized to safely survive the symptoms, but there is a very good prognosis.
-Death in adult cats is unusual; serious illness and death in young kittens is more common.
+Death in adult cats is unusual; serious illness and death in young kittens are more common.